teixeira0x/SubTypo/changelogs/v.1.2.0.md

 ## Note

-The subtitle saving system has been updated again to implement the system of being able to edit multiple subtitle files in a single project.
+The subtitle saving system has been updated again to implement the system of being able to edit multiple subtitles in a single project.
 Subtitles from projects created in previous versions will be lost.
 I apologize again.

+## Changes
+- Various interface improvements.
+- Improved permission request.
+- Improve subtitle import and saving.

+## Additions
+- Adds option to edit more than one caption in a single project.

+## Fixes
+- Undo & Redo.

 <hr/>